lisaoude/browser-technologies-2021/README.md

 ### :computer: What did I do in my code?
-Before using a CSS variable, I checked [caniuse.com](www.caniuse.com) to see if the variable I was planning on using was supported by the browsers I'm testing my website in.
+Before using a CSS selector, I checked [caniuse.com](www.caniuse.com) to see if the variable I was planning on using was supported by the browsers I'm testing my website in.
 To make sure that all my styling and added features worked in all browsers named above, I added some fallbacks or extra lines of code.

 </br>

 An example of this, is the lines of code below.
 I used this ```.valid``` class in my JavaScript to give correctly filled out input fields a box shadow.
-Safari doesn't understand the regular ```box-shadow```, so I added in the two lines of code below.
+Safari doesn't understand the regular ```box-shadow```, so I added in the two lines of code at the bottom.
 First, I set the ```-webkit-appearance``` to none, to get rid of any styling to browser may add by default.
 Next, I put ```-webkit-``` before my original code in order to get the box-shadow to work in Safari as well.

 ```
 .valid {